Dark Matter in a Singlet Extended Inert Higgs Doublet Model: Model

 which gives the eigenvalues and the mixing

-In this work, we denote $h=h_{125}$ as the SM-like observed Higgs and $H$ as an additional Higgs that could be either heavier or lighter than the $h_{125}$ SM-like one.
-Then, in the case where the SM-like Higgs is the lighter one, we have
+In this work, we denote $h=h_{125} $ as the SM-like observed Higgs boson and $H $ as an additional scalar that could be either heavier or lighter than the $h_{125} $ SM-like one.
+Then, in the case where the SM-like Higgs boson is the lighter one, we have